 - Hearing difficulties

-Other symptoms that may occur with a pituitary tumor (on the pituitary gland; these tumors are usually benign.)
+If you have a pituitary tumor – on the pituitary gland; these tumors are usually benign – you might also show:

 At Advanced Neurosurgical Associates, parents and caregivers often lament that they did not recognize any signs or symptoms that their child had a brain tumor.
-We understand the challenge.
-Children may not recognize symptoms of illness, ignore them, or be too young to communicate them.
-Therefore, parents or caretakers should make certain children have regular medical checkups and be alert themselves to signs that indicate something might be seriously wrong with a child.
+We understand the challenge; children may not recognize symptoms of illness, ignore them, or be too young to communicate them.
+Therefore, parents or caretakers should make certain children have regular medical checkups and be alert to signs that indicate something might be seriously wrong with a child.

-- Swelling or lumps anywhere on the body
+- Unusual lumps or swelling in the body

 - Nausea or loss of appetite